jlangch/venice/doc/readme/macros.md

 => "2022-08-27T20:26:09.114"
 ```

+[!NOTE]
-Note: Without the `!macroexpand` command one will see for every `(test)` run a
+Without the `!macroexpand` REPL command one will see for every `(test)` run a
-different time because the macro is always expanded and evaluated!
+different time because the macro is always expanded anew at every macro
+evaluation!